-Dear Coach: I’ve been on a gluten-free diet for about 2 months now, avoiding all wheat products faithfully.
-I really don’t feel any better.
-What do you think?
-Signed, Jill
+Dear Coach: I’ve been on a gluten-free diet for about 2 months now, faithfully avoiding all wheat products.
+I do feel a little better.
+What do you think, should I continue?
+Signed, Sandy

-Dear Jill, Since you didn’t specify what prompted you to go on a gluten-free diet or why you’re not feeling well, I’ll provide some general information about gluten-free diets (and why they’re not for everyone); hopefully it will answer your question.
+Dear Sandy, Thanks for your question!
+Since you didn’t specify what prompted you to go on a gluten-free diet or why you’re not feeling well, I’ll provide some general information about gluten-free diets (and why they’re not for everyone); hopefully it will answer your question.
 Gluten is a group of proteins found in wheat, barley and rye.
 Until recently, it was thought that wheat gluten would only affect those with celiac disease or people with wheat allergies.
 However, a third condition now recognized as gluten-related is referred to as gluten sensitivity.

 According to the research of Dr. Michael Greger, “For the 98% of people who don’t have wheat issues, there is no evidence to suggest that following a gluten-free diet has any benefits.
 In fact, there is some evidence suggesting that a gluten-free diet may adversely affect gut health in people without celiac disease, wheat sensitivity, or wheat allergy.”
 He goes on to cite a 2012 study showing that one month on a gluten-free diet was found to adversely affect gut flora and immune function, potentially setting up those on a gluten-free diet for an overgrowth of harmful bacteria in their intestines.